hmslima/sambahsacompletegrammar/sambahsa.md

 -   When you read, listen, write or say a word, directly associate this word to its idea.
-I'll explain: some people, when read “nebh”, associate this word to portuguese word “cloud” and then they make association to a cloud.
+I'll explain: some people, when read “nebh”, associate this word to the english word “cloud” and then they make association to a cloud.
 Don't do this, train your mind to don't need an intermediate, try to directly associate the word to the idea or object.